Health eResearch Centre: Across the UK

 The Health eResearch Centre is one of four publicly funded eResearch centres of excellence that together make up The Farr Institute of Health Informatics Research.

-The network is also building capacity in health informatics research.
+The network is also building capacity and funding projects in health informatics research.

 The Farr Institute provides the physical and electronic infrastructure to facilitate collaboration across the four bodies, led by the universities of Dundee, Manchester, Swansea and UCL, and supports the safe use of research and patients' data for medical research.